Monster: A Song of Ice and Fire

 - Joffrey's predecessor, King Aerys II Targaryen, was also known as the Mad King.
 Among his worst acts was his execution of Rickard Stark; after the former demanded a fair Trial by Combat, Aerys had him slowly roasted over an open flame, reasoning that fire was his personal champion.
 Just for fun, he also forced Rickard's son Brandon to watch, while strapped to a torture device that slowly strangled him to death as he struggled to rescue his father.
 Aerys also made the decision to replace all of his competent councillors with deranged alchemists who shared his enthusiasm for burning people alive.
-Finally, when Aerys finally realized he had lost his war against the rebels, he decided to go out with a bang by ordering his pyromancers to use Wildfire to burn King's Landing to the ground-knowing that it would result in the deaths of hundreds of thousands of people-purely out of spite; while this was stopped by his bodyguard, there is no indication that all the Wildfire has been found.
+Finally, when Aerys finally realized he had lost his war against the rebels, he attempted to go out with a bang by ordering his pyromancers to use Wildfire to burn King's Landing to the ground-knowing that it would result in the deaths of hundreds of thousands of people-purely out of spite.